 There are several re-fueling options in downtown Garrettsville.
 If you're just looking to pop in for a quick snack or water/sports drink refill, there's a gas station or drug store right on the main square.
 Want to sit down for a hearty diner meal?
 Stop in Miller's Family Restaurant on your left (Kevin recommends the pancakes).
 Stroll around Main Street for several more restaurant options.

 You'll head out of town north on State Route 88, then make a left to head back towards Hiram.
-Cut up on Alpha Road, then head west back towards Aurora on Winchell Road.
-You'll have a quick stretch on State Route 306, then a right onto Treat Road, where you'll find Aurora's Thorn Creek Winery.
-After a short jog on State Route 43, you'll be back in Aurora Shores, and from there, back on Glenwood Drive to your starting point.
+Cut up on Alpha Road, then head west back towards Aurora on Winchell Road, then turn and make a figure-eight on Chamberlin Road, then continue back to Twinsburg.

 Your use of this route information indicates your acceptance of all responsibility for its use.
 Ride safely, legally, and responsibly, and respect private property.
 Accessibility and suitability of roads and trails may change due to factors beyond our control; check local conditions before proceeding.